Parsa-Rajabi/CPSC-100/docs/syllabus.md

 ## Course Communication Conventions

+> [!TIP]
+> Sign up for course discussion board using this link: [Ed Discussion](https://edstem.org/us/join/PH2rqB).
+Make sure to use your UBC email address to sign up.

-- For anything relevant to the larger group (conceptual questions, logistics issue, etc.): Post public-to-class on the course discussion board, which will be checked daily by course staff, and this way the whole class can benefit.
+- For anything relevant to the larger group (conceptual questions, logistics issue, etc.): Post public-to-class on the [course discussion board - Ed](https://edstem.org/us/join/PH2rqB), which will be checked daily by course staff, and this way the whole class can benefit.
-- For personal logistics (project, labs, etc.): Post to course staff on the discussion board.
+- For personal logistics (project, labs, etc.): Post to course staff on the discussion board, Ed.
 - For confidential or personal matters: Talk to or email the instructor(s).
 Include "[CPSC 100]" in the subject line of any email for a faster response.
 Emails without this subject line may be missed.
   - Make sure to include your full name and student number in all correspondence.
   - It is recommended to use your UBC email address for all course-related communication to ensure that your message is not marked as spam.